 This recipe is the motherload of all that is salted caramel!
 Caramel cupcakes topped with salted caramel frosting and salted caramel candies.

-If you like salted caramel, I can tell you three ways why you’re going to LOVE this cupcake.
+If you like salted caramel, I can give you 3 reasons why you’re going to LOVE this cupcake.

 Sweet caramel cupcake, thick salted caramel frosting, adorable salted caramel candy.
-My taste testers (hi Erin and Megan!) said these are the best cupcakes they have EVER eaten.
+My taste testers said these are the best cupcakes they have EVER eaten.
 Hands down, they are my new favorite cupcake as well.

 The ingredient list and baking method are both very simple.
 Forget the boxed mix and make a cupcake from scratch.
 There is nothing like a homemade cupcake and these are just as easy as a boxed mix, I promise.

-Today’s cupcake is caramel/brown sugar flavored.
-The taste of butter is an essential piece to caramel flavor, which is why butter (and not oil) is used.
+The taste of butter is an essential part of caramel flavor, which is why we’re using butter (and not oil) in the cupcake batter.
 The cupcakes are very soft and moist because I use brown sugar to sweeten them.
 Brown sugar lends a soft texture to baked goods.
-Make sure to use dark brown sugar in this cupcake recipe, which has more profound caramel and butterscotch undertones compared to light brown sugar.
+Make sure to use dark brown sugar in this cupcake recipe, which has more profound caramel and butterscotch undertones compared with light brown sugar.

-Allow the caramel to cool completely at room temperature.
+Allow the caramel to cool at room temperature for 15–20 minutes.
 Do NOT put caramel in the refrigerator to cool.
-My caramel took about 15 minutes to come to room temperature.
-Once the caramel is no longer warm, beat in the powdered sugar with a hand mixer.
+Once the caramel is no longer hot, beat in the confectioners’ sugar and a little more cream.

 Once the cupcakes were cool, I swirled the frosting on top with a knife—rustic style!
 I gave my piping tips a break.
 The recipe makes enough frosting to really pile it on high.
-I had some extra frosting leftover that I used to frost leftover cookies.
-Extra frosting can be stored in the refrigerator for up to 5 days.
-Allow it to come to room temperature again before frosting anything.

 The little caramel candies on top complete the whole cupcake “outfit.”
-I used store-bought soft caramel candies, cut them in half, dipped them in melted chocolate, and sprinkled them with course sea salt.
-I ran out of time, so only some of them were dipped into chocolate.
-If you don’t have time to dip caramels into chocolate, simply use store-bought caramels – or any caramel decoration of choice.
-Or leave out the topping completely!
+I used store-bought soft caramel candies, cut them in half, dipped them in melted chocolate, and sprinkled them with coarse sea salt.
+I ran out of time, so only some of them were dipped in chocolate.
+If you don’t have time to dip caramels into chocolate, simply use store-bought caramels, Rolo candies, or any caramel decoration of choice.
+Or leave off the candy topping completely!

-The caramel/brown sugar flavored cupcakes are soft and tender, but sturdy enough to support the thick salted caramel frosting.
+The caramel/brown sugar-flavored cupcakes are soft and tender, but sturdy enough to support the thick salted caramel frosting.
 I admit, I ate one even before I frosted them!
-A few hours after frosting the cupcakes, I found that the salted caramel frosting “set” and thickened/stiffened up even more, giving the frosting a candied-like coating.
-One bite of the cupcake leaves some serious teeth marks into the frosting.
+A few hours after frosting the cupcakes, I found that the salted caramel frosting “set” and thickened/stiffened up even more, giving the frosting a soft fudge-like texture.

 Caramel cupcakes topped with salted caramel frosting and salted caramel candies.